 Rasmussen University’s online Paralegal Associate’s Degree sets you apart from the competition with career-focused curriculum and practical, hands-on opportunities—including a virtual capstone course—preparing you for a stable, successful paralegal career.
 In as few as 18 months, you can complete your Paralegal Associate’s degree and prepare to become a certified paralegal.1

-Through career-focused curriculum and practical, hands-on opportunities in your online Paralegal courses, you can prepare for a stable, successful career as a paralegal.
-You will develop the strong writing and critical-thinking skills necessary to excel in our online Paralegal program.
+Paralegal courses cover modern legal issues such as intellectual property, as well as emerging technologies such as blockchain and cryptocurrency.
+You’ll develop the strong writing and critical-thinking skills necessary to excel in our online Paralegal program and in your career after you’ve earned your degree.
 From conducting research and preparing legal documents for hearings, trials or corporate meetings to being involved in courts, law firms and government agencies, you will become part of an important, fast-paced team within the legal system.
-This online Paralegal degree is available with Flex Choice®, which allows you to combine traditional online coursework and self-directed assessments—a more affordable way to receive credit for what you already know.

 Strive for Industry Certification